hoodiehq-archive/documentation/en/techdocs/api/client/hoodie.account.md

 #### NOTES

 All Hoodie data that existed in the browser's local store before signin will be cleared on signin.
-To prevent data loss, you can pass **{moveData: true}** as the options argument, this will move current data (created anonymously or by another account) to the account the user signs in to.
+To prevent data loss, you can pass **{moveData: true}** as the options argument, this will move current data (created anonymously) to the account the user signs in to.

 **moveData** is useful for the following very rare Offline-First edge case: a user wants to use your app and
 - has the app itself cached locally (with AppCache, for example)